jxad/me-fp-monitor/README.md

 ```

 ## Quick Start Single Collection Monitor
-- input collection name
+- Input collection name
-- select UP or DOWN (UP is going to check if the price go higher than the price inserted, DOWN is going to check if the price go lower)
+- Select UP or DOWN (UP is going to check if the price go higher than the price inserted, DOWN is going to check if the price go lower)
-- input the price
+- Input the price

 ## Quick Start Multiple Collection Monitor
-- edit config.json
+- Edit config.json
 ```json
 {
     "errorWebhook": "https://discord.com/api/webhooks/YOUR_WEBHOOK_HERE",